 Quiz (15 Questions)

-The quiz below helps you practise how to cite a webpage in APA format by checking your understanding of dates, authors, titles, and reference formatting.
+The quiz below helps you practise how to cite a report in APA format by checking your understanding of dates, authors, titles, and reference formatting.

 Summary

-You can cite a webpage in APA format by either:
+You can cite a report in APA format

-creating the citation yourself This helps you learn the APA 7th edition formatting rules.
-You enter the author, date, title of the webpage, website name, and URL.
-It is a good way to understand how APA formatting works.
+This helps you understand the APA 7th edition formatting rules.
+You enter the author, date, title of the report, publisher or organization if different from the author, and the URL or DOI.
+This is a good way to learn how APA formatting works.

-Zotero collects your sources and creates the reference automatically.
+Zotero can collect your source details and create the reference automatically.
 It is fast and useful for large assignments.
-However, you need to check that the author, date, and title are correct, because citation tools are not perfect.
+However, you still need to check the author, date, title, and source because citation tools are not perfect.

-Both methods work well, but understanding how to cite a webpage in APA format manually gives you more confidence when you later use automated tools.
+Both methods work well.
+However, learning how to cite a report in APA format yourself gives you more confidence when you later use automated tools.

 Frequently Asked Questions

-What date do I use when I cite a webpage in APA format?
+What date do I use when I cite a report in APA format?

-Where do I find the correct date on a webpage?
+Where do I find the correct date for a report?

-Do you italicise anything when you cite a webpage in APA format?
+What do I italicize when I cite a report in APA format?

 Comments

-Do you have a question about how to cite a webpage in APA format?
-Do you have a helpful tip or experience to share?
-Do you want to let others know what worked for you?
-Use the form below—I’d love to hear from you!
+Do you have a question about how to cite a report in APA format?
+Do you have a helpful tip or example to share?
+Use the form below.
+I’d love to hear from you.

 Note: The version of Microsoft Word used is the latest Word for Microsoft 365.
 The functions should also work in the 2021, 2019, 2016, and 2013 versions.